The First Black Woman In Outer Space Is A Member Of Alpha Kappa Alpha

-Earlier this month, we at WatchTheYard.com wrote a story on how the upcoming movie “Hidden Figures” starring Taraji P. Henson, Janelle Monáe and Octavia Spencer is based on three Black female mathematicians who began working for NASA in the 1950s and charted the launch of astronaut John Glenn into orbit during the Space Race from Virginia during segregation and how all three were members of Alpha Kappa Alpha Sorority, Inc. But did you know that the first Black woman in outer space also is a member of the Black sorority?
+Earlier this year, we at WatchTheYard.com wrote a story on how the movie “Hidden Figures” starring Taraji P. Henson, Janelle Monáe and Octavia Spencer is based on three Black female mathematicians who began working for NASA in the 1950s and charted the launch of astronaut John Glenn into orbit during the Space Race from Virginia during segregation and how all three were members of Alpha Kappa Alpha Sorority, Inc. But did you know that the first Black woman in outer space also is a member of the Black sorority?

 Dr. Jemison was born in Decatur, Alabama in 1956 and enrolled at Stanford University at the mere age of 16-years-old.
 She finished medical school and did brief general practice then served in the Peace Corps in Liberia and Sierra Leone from 1985 until 1987.

 Jemison’s had always had an interest in space and has stated that her inspiration was African-American actress Nichelle Nichols, who portrayed Lieutenant Uhura on Star Trek and also happens to be a member of Alpha Kappa Alpha Sorority, Inc. In 1987, she received the news of her acceptance into NASA’s astronaut program as one of fifteen candidates chosen out of roughly 2,000 applicants.

 Dr. Jemison was in space between the 12th and 20th of September, 1992.
 In that time, she worked on bone cell research and experiments on weightlessness and motion sickness.